In this article, you can find information about the following:

 Metadata guides people to categorize appropriately.
 Metadata has a clear format, like “date,” and is often used to structure the library, similar to how “genre” structures your music library.
 Here is an example of a metadata structure vs. tags:

 The two work best together if you follow a clear metadata structure.
-Then users can add tags to help people narrow in on an asset within a metadata “category.”
+Then, users can add tags to help people narrow down an asset within a metadata “category.”
 For example, some customers may want to use metadata for “department” or “product line” and tags more for the description of the asset, such as “red” or “people.”

 You can help viewers of your Brand Guideline use metadata and tags by using faceted search.
-For more on that, refer to the Faceted Search article.
+For more information, refer to the Faceted Search article.

 If your collection of assets is small or you do not see a clear need for metadata for whatever reason, feel free to use only tags.
 Still, metadata can be a powerful tool for maintaining structure in an extensive library.